 Suicide behaves like a verb, not a noun

-Sometimes suicide is used as a verb, i.e. “he suicided.”
+Sometimes suicide is used as a verb, as in “he suicided.”
 It gets rid of any spare bells and whistles and sticks to the point.
 What got me started on this post was reading an article from the Canadian Mental Health Association that says you’re not supposed to say “suicided.”
 They didn’t give a reason, but my guess is that they were probably averse to the idea that there’s any choice in suicide, perhaps because that seems too easy to link to blame, which can then link to stigma.

 Yet suicide is not involuntary, nor is it passive.
 It requires conscious action; it behaves more like a verb than a noun.
 When suicidal people come up with detailed plans, gather lethal means, and possibly write suicide notes, those are active steps.
 Those steps are likely taken because mental illness or some other form of desperation has taken away (or at least appears to have taken away) other acceptable options.

 The people who died by actively jumping, rather than falling, from the Twin Towers on 9/11 faced two choices, to burn to a crisp in the fire or jump; both were horrible options, but there were no apparent alternatives (like living), and those people chose what seemed like the least painful option.
 Being intensely suicidal can be like that.
 There appears to be one option, out of the shitty options of living or dying, that’s perceived as being associated with the least pain.
 Intense pain drowns out thinking about long-term consequences, but it doesn’t erase the ability to make choices from what appears to be available.